 A Locomotive Operator shall replace or repair a malfunctioning or broken AESS no later than 30 days after discovering the initial malfunction or break.

-For the time an AESS is inoperative, the Locomotive shall be manually shut off no more than 30 minutes after the Locomotive becomes stationary unless the Locomotive is operating under one of the listed exceptions in subsections (a)(1) through (4).
+For the time an AESS is inoperative, the Locomotive shall be manually shut off no more than 30 minutes after the Locomotive becomes stationary unless the Locomotive is Operating under one of the listed exceptions in subsections (a)(1) through (a)(4).

-Locomotives equipped to connect to Wayside Power shall turn off all engines, including separate engines providing Head End Power, and use Wayside Power if idling for longer than 30 minutes and if Wayside Power is available.
+Locomotives equipped to connect to Wayside Power shall turn off all engines, including separate engines providing Head End Power, and use Wayside Power if stationary for longer than 30 minutes and if Wayside Power is available.

-The Locomotive Operator shall annually report all the information described in section 2478.10(f) for each Locomotive that they have Operated in California during the past year.
-This report shall be submitted to CARB following the requirements in section 2478.14 no later than July 1, of the year following the Calendar Year for which the information is reported.
+Locomotives that are Operating in ZE Configuration are exempt from this section 2478.9.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
 Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.

-2478.9.
-Registration Requirements
+2478.10.
+Registration Requirements.

-By July 1, 2024, the Locomotive Operator shall register each Locomotive that Operates in California by submitting the following information as per the requirements in section 2478.14:
+By July 1, 2024, the Locomotive Operator shall register each Locomotive that Operates in California by submitting the following information as per the requirements in section 2478.15.